-Parameter M2E2-13-1 Guideline M2E2-13-1-1 The IAIG has a consistent group-wide policy for the outsourcing of An IAIG may outsource activities or functions of the entities within the activities or functions, and retains appropriate documentation for all such outsourcing.
-It should be accountable at a group level for its more entities within the IAIG ("intra-group" outsourcing). outsourcing activities in order to provide control over the process and effectively aggregate the impact they may have on group-wide ERM Where an IAIG outsources or centralises any activities or functions of policy. insurance entities within the IAIG, it should have in place adequate policies and procedures relating to its outsourcing, commensurate with the nature, scale and complexity of the IAIG's business and operations and the type of outsourcing arrangements it adopts.
-These policies and procedures should: distinguish clearly between intra-group and external outsourcing • require all material outsourcing arrangements to be governed by written contracts describe how the IAIG as a whole and the relevant entities within the IAIG will be affected in terms of the risk levels both at the entity level and IAIG as a whole require an assessment of: the service providers' service capability and financial viability risks arising from outsourcing multiple activities to the same outsourcing provider • provide for group-wide monitoring and oversight of the outsourced (intra-group or external) activities contain adequate guidance for the types of contractual and risk issues to consider, including any terms changing or terminating the outsourcing arrangement and the need for continuity of services in event of an insolvency be subject to periodic reviews, including by internal audit.

-Parameter M2E2-13-2 The IAIG's Governing Body and Senior Management ensure th outsourcing arrangements do not diminish the IAIG's or the individu insurance entities' ability to fulfil their respective legal and regulato obligations. -- --
+The IAIG has a consistent group-wide policy for the outsourcing of activities or functions, and retains appropriate documentation for all such outsourcing.
+It should be accountable at a group level for its outsourcing activities in order to provide control over the process and effectively aggregate the impact these activities may have on group-wide governance and ERM.

+The IAIG may outsource activities or functions of the entities within the IAIG to entities outside the IAIG ("external" outsourcing) or to one or more entities within the IAIG ("intra-group" outsourcing).

+Where the IAIG outsources any activities or functions of insurance entities within the IAIG, it should have in place adequate policies and procedures relating to its outsourcing, commensurate with the IAIG's business and operations and the type of outsourcing arrangements it adopts.
+These policies and procedures should:

+- · distinguish clearly between intra-group and external outsourcing - require all material outsourcing arrangements to be governed by written contracts - describe how the IAIG as a whole and the relevant entities within the IAIG will be affected in terms of the risk levels both at the entity level and IAIG as a whole require an assessment of: the service providers' service capability and financial viability risks arising from outsourcing multiple activities to the same outsourcing provider provide for group-wide monitoring and oversight of the outsourced (intra-group or external) activities contain adequate guidance for the types of contractual and risk issues to consider, including any terms changing or terminating the outsourcing arrangement and the need for continuity of services in event of an insolvency contain adequate terms and conditions such that when the IAIG outsources any data or record keeping functions, the relevant legal entity is able to access data relevant to its business and operations be subject to periodic reviews, including by internal audit.
+Parameter M2E2-13-2 The IAIG's policy and processes are designed to ensure that outsourcing arrangements do not diminish the IAIG's or the individual insurance entities' ability to fulfil their respective legal and regulatory obligations.